-Key values from URLs: ad units can automatically derive key values for key value targeting from the page URL's query string.
+Ad units can also automatically derive key values for key value targeting from the page URL's query string.
 For example, if a user goes to the site example.com, searches for "wine" and the landing page has the URL https://example.com/search?query=wine, then the key value query=wine will immediately be available for targeting for line items and creatives.

-Targeting options: The ad server's default option "Can have no targeting", which means that the ad server will deliver ads to every ad unit that it will fit.
-Sometimes that will not be the best solution for you.
-For these scenarios we have added two more targeting options.
+- The default option "Can have no targeting" means that Adnuntius will deliver ads to every ad unit that it will fit.

-"Must match type" allows you to select what targeting you will allow for this ad unit.
-It will open a list that looks like this.
+- "Must match type" allows you to select what targeting you will allow for this ad unit.

 Rate limits allows you to limit the traffic (viewable/visible/rendered/regular impressions or clicks) that an ad unit receives in a given timeframe.
 A rate limit may be useful to ad networks that are allowed to sell only a defined set of impressions on a publisher’s behalf.
 If this applies to you, simply add the number of impressions, clicks or other that you are allowed to sell, then choose the period.
 You can also add labels if the limitation should apply only to certain line items.
 For example, if you add “cars” to the label field, then the rate limit will apply to all line items with the label "cars", while all other line items will be free to deliver without limitation.